google/cel-go/ext/README.md

 Regex introduces functions for regular expressions in CEL.

-Note: all functions use the 'regex' namespace.
-If you are currently using a variable named 'regex', the functions will likely work as intended, however there is some chance for collision.
-This library depends on the CEL optional type.
+Note: Please ensure that the cel.OptionalTypes() is enabled when using regex extensions.
+All functions use the 'regex' namespace.
+If you are currently using a variable named 'regex', the functions will likely work as intended.
-Please ensure that the cel.OptionalTypes() is enabled when using regex extensions.
+However, there is some chance for collision.

 ### Replace